xpgram/advance-wars/src/00 - Todo List.md

   really.
 Other than the connections being a teense easier to see.
   It's obviously better for reuse; I'd love to be able to insert PickTarget with maybe a few parameters like I would a function call, without having to write 2+ different versions, one for attack targets, one for Silo targets, one for CO Power targets, etc.

-- [ ] Refactor TurnSystem to use state queues.
-  This is actually kind of a big job.
-I'd need to think of use cases.
-  BSM.insert(states: TurnState[], idx: number = 0);
-  BSM.advance();
-    // BSM will _not_ increment to next in queue unless this is called.
-    // Throws StateChangeError if no states exist in queue.
-  BSM.regress();
-  BSM.report();   // Or whatever it's called.
-    // Prints last 20 states.
-    // Prints remaining states in queue.
 - [ ] Refactor instruction set to be a list of incremental changes.
   - Instead of {place, path, action, focal, drop, ... }
   - [ ] make it more extensible with